iainctduncan/papers/source/features_usage.rst

 The return value from evaluation is normally printed to the Max console, though S4M provides various facilities for controlling how much is printed to the console (see the documentation).

-This facility makes it very straightforward for a user to add input mechanisms to their programs.
+This facility makes it very straightforward for users to add input mechanisms to their programs.
 For example, if they want a number box to update a Scheme variable, they can use Max's dollar sign interpolation facility in a message such as **set! my-var $1**, connecting a number box or dial to this message, and connecting the message box to inlet 0 of the s4m object.